Millennials appear to be a puzzling collection.

-But now, anyone who uses Twitter, Facebook or Snapchat will know everything everyone else knows — mere seconds after it happens.
+But now, anyone who uses Twitter, Facebook, or Snapchat will know everything everyone else knows — mere seconds after it happens.

 The world hasn’t changed in size, but because our communication capabilities have grown at an astronomical rate, the avenues to everyone around the world have gotten much, much smaller.

 Banking, shopping, and working can all be done in seconds from wherever you are, as long as you have reasonable data coverage and at least one working finger.

-This constant connection via endless technological advancements is why millennials are able to stay updated with all the latest happenings across all kinds of industries.
+This constant connection via endless technological advancements is why millennials can stay updated with all the latest happenings across all industries.

-To use healthcare and medical establishments as an example, identifying trends that cut costs and boost revenue, as well as fluid industry trends, can be challenging.
+To use healthcare and medical establishments as an example, identifying trends that cut costs and boost revenue and fluid industry trends can be challenging.

-Through continuous improvement to email platforms and file sharing sites such as Google Drive and Dropbox, daily work tasks can be completed in the comfort of your own home.
+Through continuous improvement to email platforms and file sharing sites such as Google Drive and Dropbox, daily work tasks can be completed in the comfort of your home.

 Millennials are at the forefront of these changes.

-With less paperwork, faster communication, and endless developments, they have made it possible to choose their own career paths – anytime, anywhere.
+With less paperwork, faster communication, and endless developments, they have made it possible to choose their career paths – anytime, anywhere.

 Connectivity Also Brings ‘Multi-Careerism’

-Any Baby Boomer will tell you that “back in the day,” when you graduated high school, you would either go straight to the blue-collar workforce.
+Any Baby Boomer will tell you that “back in the day,” when you graduated high school, you would go straight to the blue-collar workforce.

 No matter where you ended up, as long as you were treated fairly, you stuck with that company until the day you retired.
-Oh, how times change!

-Now, it isn’t uncommon to encounter an individual under the age of 35 working at several jobs at a time.
+Now, it isn’t uncommon to encounter an individual under the age of 35 working several jobs at a time.

-Although it sounds as if millennials are the only ones to reap any reward from juggling multiple jobs, multi-careerism also benefits businesses that embrace the idea.
+Although it sounds like millennials are the only ones to reap any reward from juggling multiple jobs, multi-careerism also benefits businesses that embrace the idea.

-If a freelance podcast producer is a brilliant marketer for example, and he gains a huge following, how might a larger business learn how to do likewise?
+If a freelance podcast producer is a brilliant marketer, for example, and he gains a huge following, how might a larger business learn how to do likewise?

-Multi-careerism at its core allows the freedom to step off conventional career paths and into more dynamic, purpose-driven callings.
+Multi-careerism, at its core, allows the freedom to step off conventional career paths and into more dynamic, purpose-driven callings.

 Millennials Seek Self-Fulfillment

-Living in a world that is more connected than ever before has given the nation’s youngest generation a new hunger to improve not only their neighborhoods and cities, but the whole world.
+Living in a more connected world has given the nation’s youngest generation a new hunger to improve not only their neighborhoods and cities, but the whole world.

-They want to contribute to the world through their work, and they look for growth opportunities along the way, in whatever form they may take.
+They want to contribute to the world through their work and look for growth opportunities along the way, in whatever form they may take.